Skeleta in non-Archimedean and tropical geometry: Skeleta

-In other words, a skeleton is a topological space $X$ equipped with a sheaf $|\sh O_X|$ of Tate semirings, locally isomorphic to an affine skeleton.
+into the category of sober, quasi-compact, and quasi-separated topological spaces equipped with a sheaf of Tate semirings.
+A skeleton is then a topological space $X$ equipped with a sheaf $|\sh O_X|$ of Tate semirings, locally isomorphic to an affine skeleton.
 The sections of $|\sh O_X|$ may be called \emph{convex functions} on $X$.
-Of course, $\Spec$ identifies $\mathbf{Sk}^\mathrm{aff}$ with the category of affine skeleta.

-All basic topological properties of skeleta follow from general nonsense, as outlined in \S\ref{TOPOS-scheme}.
-I reproduce here only a couple of facts, which highlight some advantages that the sheaf-theoretic definition of skeleta holds over more down-to-earth approaches:

-\begin{prop}An affine skeleton is quasi-compact, and its topology is generated by affine open subsets.
+\begin{prop}[\cite{Toen}]An affine skeleton is qcqs and sober, and affine open subsets form a basis for the topology.

 The category of skeleta has all fibre products.\end{prop}